ivantdev/pokedex/README.md

-# pokedex
-Using Pokemon API
+# Pokedex - Conoces a tus pokemones?